djoos-cookbooks/composer/README.md

 * `node['composer']['php_recipe']` - The php recipe to include, defaults to "php::default"

 ## Resources / Providers
-This cookbook includes an LWRP for managing a Composer project
+This cookbook includes an LWRP for managing a Composer project and one for a global installation of composer packages

 ### `composer_project`